FAQ’s & Troubleshooting

 Q: I think I might be allergic to the plastic capsule.

-A: STOP wearing the bracelet immediately.
-You might be having some sort of reaction to the plastic resin.
-The plastic is high quality, non-toxic plastic made from resin that has undergone biocompatibility testing and is approved for medical grade applications.
-However, should you have a reaction or you are aware of previous reactions to any plastic or resins against the skin, DO NOT wear the bracelet.
-Send it back to meaning to pause® for a full refund if it is within the 60 day warranty period.
+A: Some people may experience an allergic reaction to silver or metal spacers.
+The plastic capsule is made of high quality, non-toxic plastic made from resin that has undergone biocompatibility testing and is approved for medical grade applications.
+However, should you have a reaction or you are aware of previous reactions to any metals, plastic or resins, please send the bracelet back to meaning to pause® for a full refund if it is within the 60 day warranty period.

 Q: What size battery does the capsule take?